tracmo/open-tls-iot-client/README.md

 	</a>
 </p>

-Android app is not there yet.
-If you are interested to be the contributor, please contact us.
+The Android app is not available yet.
+If you are interested in being a contributor, please contact us.

 ***